booxter/booxter.github.io/_posts/2023-09-19-ovn-chassis-binding-walkthru.md

 already running there.
 There is no hard reason for this to happen though.

 This is why we introduced a new feature in OVN called Multichassis port bindings.
-The basic idea behind it is that a particular port binding can now be bound to more than one chassis.
+The idea behind it is that a particular port binding can now be bound to more than one chassis.

 In Live Migration scenario, this allows the `ovn-controller` instance that is running on the destination hypervisor to start configuring the port long before